This story was updated at 1:07 p.m. March 31 to reflect a delay in the isolation shelter's opening day.

-A shelter for people experiencing homelessness who need to isolate themselves because of COVID-19 is scheduled to open on Monday at 300 W. Hillside Drive.
+A shelter for people experiencing homelessness who need to isolate themselves because of COVID-19 is scheduled to open next week at 300 W. Hillside Drive.
 People can use the shelter for isolation if they have been exposed to someone who has tested positive for the coronavirus or are showing symptoms themselves.

 Four Monroe County organizations, Shalom Community Center, Wheeler Mission, New Hope Family Shelter and Middle Way House, are working together to create this shelter.
 Community Kitchen will help provide free meals.